 How can philanthropy create spaces for people to come together around complex and divisive issues?

-The seeming intractability of the divisions in our society — and the fact that these divisions are hardly specific to the recent presidential election — present a challenge and an opportunity for PACE, whose members come together in a shared commitment to robust and inclusive civic engagement in service of a healthy democracy.
+At PACE, we have always believed in the power, potential, and responsibility of people to come together to discuss, address, and solve the problems they see around them.
+This is why part of our shared belief statement is that “the office of citizen should be treated as central to how democracy functions.”
+We believe that democracy will be stronger when all people are informed and engaged in the process of creating it, yet the seeming intractability of the divisions in our society present a challenge and an opportunity for PACE, whose members come together in a shared commitment to robust and inclusive civic engagement in service of a healthy democracy.
 In 2017, PACE began a multi-year process of exploring the work of our field in service of this question.

 To learn more about PACE’s work on Bridging Divides, please contact PACE Fellow, Decker Ngongang: decker(at)PACEfunders.org.